Grizzly II: Revenge (2020) Review

-Shot in 1983 but not finished until 2020 and finally released in 2021 Grizzly II: Revenge was long the subject of rumours and speculation.
-A sequel in name only to the late William Girdler’s 1976 hit it had an incredible cast of B movie regulars and others who would go on to become majors stars.
+Shot in 1983 but not finished until 2020 and finally released in 2021 Grizzly II: Revenge was long the subject of rumors and speculation.
+A sequel in name only to the late William Girdler’s 1976 hit it had an incredible cast of B movie regulars and others who would go on to become major stars.

 Head rangers Nick (Steve Inwood, Fame, Staying Alive) and Pete (Edward Meeks, Honor Bound) want to cancel the concert but Eileene Draygon (Louise Fletcher) refuses.
 It doesn’t help that Samantha Owens (Deborah Raffin), the park’s bear expert, doesn’t want the bear killed.
 But, as more bodies are found she has to relent and Bouchard (John Rhys-Davies) is hired to kill it.

 By this point, it was obvious why Grizzly II: revenge had sat unfinished for almost forty years, it’s awful.
 The plot, while the same as so many other killer animal films, could still have produced decent results.
 Unfortunately, the script by Joan McCall (Heart Like a Wheel) and David Sheldon (Grizzly, The Evil) is full of terrible dialogue and worse plotting.
 Hearing Samantha trying to defend the bear even after its killed six or seven people is especially laughable.
 John Rhys-Davies’s accent and dialogue as the French Canadian woodsman also deserve special mention.